November is a busy time of year for many. It’s filled with final exam prep, holiday shopping, and excitement for the end of the year.

 Check Your Diamonds

 UNLV geochemist Oliver Tschauner and colleagues reported in the journal Science in November the discovery of a new mineral on the surface of the Earth.
 There’s just one catch: it shouldn’t be here.
 The mineral — entrapped in a diamond and now named "davemaoite" — rose up to the surface from deep within the Earth’s lower mantle.
 It’s the first time that lower mantle minerals have ever been observed in nature because they usually fall apart when they reach the Earth’s surface, unable to retain their structure outside of a high-pressure environment.

 - Oliver Tschauner, head mineralogist on the study, championed the discovery as a possible gateway into further exploration of Earth’s lower mantle: USA Today, NBC News, Inverse, Vice, DailyMail, NPR, CNET, The Independent, Smithsonian Magazine, Science News, Scientific American, Space.com, Nature, Tech Explorist, New Scientist, Big Think, CNN Indonesia, Nature World News, Live Science, National Jeweler, MSN, Tempo, Space.com, Spektrum der Wissenschaft, Las Vegas Review-Journal, KTNV-TV: ABC 13, and KSNV-TV: News 3.

 UNLV professor Anne Rachel Traum was nominated by President Biden to fill a Northern Nevada federal court seat that has been vacant since 2016.
 Traum had been previously nominated by Barack Obama during his presidency, making this her second nomination to a federal courtship.

-- The White House, Associated Press, U.S. News & World Report, San Antonio Express-News, Las Vegas Review-Journal, El Tiempo, and KVVU-TV: Fox 5.
+- The White House, Associated Press, U.S. News & World Report, Las Vegas Review-Journal, and El Tiempo.